Ulman95/Converter/README.md

-Decimal to Binary or to Octal or to Hexdicimal
+Decimal to Binary or to Octal or to Hexdecimal